outdreamer/build-a-cure-1/docs/reference/math_terms.md

 		- finding the right space to frame a problem in can start with euclidean space
 		- examine the progression of spaces in the evolution of systems for patterns

+		- space set:
+			- topological space
+			- metric space
+			- normed vector space
+			- inner product space

 		- types:

-			- topological space: a set of points, along with a set of neighbourhoods for each point, satisfying a set of axioms relating points & neighbourhoods

-			- metric spaces

-			- normed vector spaces: vector space where norm is defined

-			- inner product spaces

-			- hilbert space: generalization of euclidean space, extending vector algebra & calculus methods to infinite dimensions

-			- affine space: a structure that removes the concept of distance & angle measure, but keeps the parallelism & ratio of lengths for parallel line segments
-				- generalizes euclidean space properties
-				- an affine space has no origin so no vector can be associated to a point
-				- an affine space consists of displacement vectors, indicating translations to get from one point to another, & which can be added to a point
-				- any vector space may be represented as an affine space

 			- topological space: a set of points, along with a set of neighbourhoods for each point, satisfying a set of axioms relating points & neighbourhoods - https://en.wikipedia.org/wiki/Topological_space